az-digital/arizona-bootstrap/site/content/docs/2.0/getting-started/build-tools.md

 docker run -t -i --rm -e "AZ_SITE_BASE_URL=/bootstrap/localwip" -p 9001:9001 -v "$(pwd)":/arizona-bootstrap-src f855e50fb65e serve-review-site
 ```

-There are a few more convenience commands to use with `docker run` in addition to `serve-review-site` and `expose-review-site`.
+There are a few more convenience commands to use with `docker run` in addition to `serve-review-site`
+- `expose-review-site` saves the built files of the documentation review site to the `_site` directory subtree.
 - `build-review-site` rebuilds the files without providing a live view of the changes.
-- `build-cdn-assets` rebuilds the files with the options suitable for uploading them to a CDN.
+- `build-cdn-assets` rebuilds the files in the dist subdirectory with the options suitable for uploading them to a CDN.
 - `lint` runs code quality (linting) checks on the newly built documentation site.

 However for maximum flexibility,the easiest option is to run a full interactive shell within the container, specifying just `/bin/bash` (this will not only have access to all the convenience shell commands, but all of the npm scripts as well).